We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 3. Choose Your Disney Dining Reservation Date and Time

-Once you are on the information page for the restaurant you are making the reservation for, put in the date, time, and number of people in the reservation and click the “Search Times” button.
+Once you are on the information page for the restaurant you are making the reservation for, click the “Check Availability” button.
+A window pops up allowing you to enter the date, time, and party size.
+Next, press the “Search Times” button.

 A frequent question that pops up is: Do I need to add my infant/toddler to the reservation even if they won’t eat anything?
 The answer is, yes.

 For the sake of fire code and what not, they need to know how many bodies will be at your table, not necessarily how many meals will be eaten.